rai-harshit01/ai-mood-playlist-generator/README.md

 streamlit run app.py
 ```
 ### 5.Use the APP
--A browser tab will open at http://localhost:8501
+- A browser tab will open at http://localhost:8501

--Enter a sentence describing your mood (e.g., "I feel so happy today!")
+- Enter a sentence describing your mood (e.g., "I feel so happy today!")

--Click 🎶 Generate Playlist
+- Click 🎶 Generate Playlist

--The app will:
+- The app will:

-  -Detect your emotion using Hugging Face
+  - Detect your emotion using Hugging Face

-  -Suggest a matching Spotify playlist
+  - Suggest a matching Spotify playlist

-  -Show a link you can open directly in Spotify
+  - Show a link you can open directly in Spotify

-  -Not happy with the playlist?
+  - Not happy with the playlist?
 Click "Don't like it?
 Show another"